zevv/npeg/README.md

 ### Operators

-NPeg provides various prefix, infix and suffix operators.
+NPeg provides various prefix and infix operators.
 These operators combine or transform one or more patterns into expressions, building larger patterns.

 - Concatenation: `P1 * P2`